 Meiklejohns are assigned to faculty and staff first-year advisors by the Advising Team in the Dean of the College office.
 When making assignments, the Advising Team attempts to give first-year students in each advising group a variety of perspectives on academic life at Brown.
 For that reason, you may be paired with an advising partner from a discipline with which you have little experience.

-If a faculty or staff member has told you that he or she would like you to serve as his or her Meiklejohn, please note that in the appropriate portion application form.
-We will notify the advisor to confirm this information.
+After Meiklejohns are accepted into the program, they will be given an opportunity to note a faculty or staff member who they would like to work with.
+We will notify the advisor to confirm that this is a good match.
 We do our best to accommodate first-year advisors who request specific Meiklejohns as their advising partners.

 What if I don't know how to advise other students on academic matters?